knkrn5/Programming-Concepts/updates/updates.md

 ## Fine tuning

-1. sync and async code execution in js <> compare with py and java
+1. sync and async(promise) code execution in js <> compare with py and java
 2. Buffer and streaming support in js <> compare with py and java

+### JS

+1. event loop and async code understanding in js use and understand some parallel code running libs: - https://github.com/sindresorhus/promise-fun
+2.